Robert Pastorelli: Theater career

-He entered the acting profession via New York City theater in the late 1970s after studying at the New York Academy of Theatrical Arts and the Actors Studio, financially maintaining himself by working as a bartender.
+He entered the acting profession via New York City theater in the late 1970s after studying at the New York Academy of Theatrical Arts and the Actors Studio, financially maintaining himself by working as a bartender and a male exotic dancer.
 In 1977 he made his stage debut in a production of Rebel Without a Cause.
 He also performed in productions of The Rainmaker, and Death of a Salesman.
 Later in his career he performed at London's South Bank theater in A Streetcar Named Desire in 2002.

 Hollywood

 In 1982 Pastorelli headed west to Los Angeles seeking opportunities in Hollywood.
 Spending the early 1980s employed in television bit-part appearances, he found a niche playing streetwise characters, appearing also in supporting roles in the cinema films Outrageous Fortune (1987) and Beverly Hills Cop II (1987).
 His first substantial cinematic role came with Dances with Wolves (1990).
 His big break in television came with the role of the gruff but lovable house painter Eldin Bernecky on the series Murphy Brown, which was a ratings hit, and he stayed with the show for seven seasons from 1988 to 1994.
 Murphy Brown producer Diane English was sufficiently impressed with his abilities that she worked with him to produce his first starring vehicle, the television sitcom Double Rush which lasted one season in 1995.
 Two years later, he starred in the American adaptation of the British detective series Cracker (1997–1999).

-As his television career gained momentum Pastorelli's opportunities in cinema roles increased: Sister Act 2: Back in the Habit (1993); a career defining performance playing a demented serial killer in the 1993 murder mystery thriller Striking Distance (although the movie was not a commercial success); Eraser (1996), Michael (1996), and Modern Vampires (1998).
+As his television career gained momentum Pastorelli's opportunities in cinema roles increased: Sister Act 2: Back in the Habit (1993); a career defining performance playing a demented serial killer in the 1993 murder mystery thriller Striking Distance; Eraser (1996), Michael (1996), and Modern Vampires (1998).

 Charemon Jonovich shooting

 On the evening of March 15, 1999, during an incident at his Hollywood home, Pastorelli's 25-year-old girlfriend, Charemon Jonovich, was killed by a gunshot to the head.
 During the authorities' investigation that followed, Pastorelli testified that in the midst of an argument between the two of them, she suddenly produced a handgun and killed herself.
-The incident was investigated as an accident or suicide, and the Los Angeles Coroner's Office declared the cause of death undetermined.
+The incident was investigated as an accident or suicide, and the Los Angeles Department of Coroner declared the cause of death undetermined.